walac/walac.github.io/_posts/2015-10-05-taskcluster-b2g.md

 [Taskcluster Credentials](https://auth.taskcluster.net/) to run Taskcluster tasks.
-If you have [taskcluster-cli](https://www.npmjs.com/package/taskcluster-cli/) installed, you can the pipe the mach output to `taskcluster run-task`.
+If you have [taskcluster-cli](https://www.npmjs.com/package/taskcluster-cli/) installed, you can then pipe the mach output to `taskcluster run-task`.

 The tasks are effectively executed inside a [docker](https://www.docker.com/) [image](https://dxr.mozilla.org/mozilla-central/source/testing/docker).